Welfare rights service privacy notice

 It is important you keep your information up-to-date.
 If you do not provide the information requested it may not be possible to provide you with effective advice or support and you may have difficulty accessing welfare benefits and challenging decisions.

-What is the legal basis for collecting your data
+The legal basis for collecting your data

 We have a legal basis for processing your information because we are performing a task carried out in the public interest or official authority.